SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 | Inventory | Stock change in SAP | Update availability in Salesforce |

-Recommended platform: MuleSoft (native integration with both) or Workato (rapid implementation).
+Recommended platform: MuleSoft (native integration with both) or Workato (fast implementation).

 SAP + Shopify/Magento (E-commerce)

-Why it's critical: B2B e-commerce is growing 15% annually.
+Why it matters: B2B e-commerce grows 15% annually.
 Without integration:

 - Outdated inventory = lost sales